arindas/arindas.github.io/content/blog/segmented-log-rust.md

 - Given a `base_index`, get the `Storage` _trait_ impl. instances associated with the `Segment` having that `base_index`

 Now a `Segment` contains an `Index` and `Store`.
-Each have distinct underlying `Storage` trait impl. instances associated with them.
+Each of them have distinct underlying `Storage` trait impl. instances associated with them.
 However, they are still part of the same unit.

 Let's create a _struct_ `SegmentStorage` to express ths notion: